Guide Chapter 6: What is Intercessory Prayer?

 And yet, the Church didn’t give up.
 They persevered.
 And in doing so, they offer a fantastic example for each of us as we make prayer for others a priority in our lives.

 Intercessory Prayer Is Often Corporate

-Earlier, we noted a number of individuals who made prayer for others a habit including Moses, Abraham, and Jesus.
-But in the New Testament, we find that the entire Church often offers prayer for others corporately.
+Earlier, we noted several individuals who made prayer for others a habit, including Moses, Abraham, and Jesus.
+But in the New Testament, the entire Church often offers a prayer for others corporately.

 Thompson, J. W., & Butler, T. C. (2003).
 Intercession.
 In C. Brand, C. Draper, A. England, S. Bond, & E. R. Clendenen (Eds.), Holman Illustrated Bible Dictionary (p.
 828).
 Nashville, TN: Holman Bible Publishers.